tylerrussin/ConsoleRenderEngine/README.md

 **Hashed Results**

-Once constructed the hashed rendering method achieves an experience that could not be observed with computation at runtime using python.
+Once constructed, the hashed rendering method achieves an experience that could not be observed with computation at runtime using python.
 However, the large JSON files that the maps are stored in are memory intensive and require storage in google drive to be downloaded before runtime rather than being stored as part of the project repo.